 Lost and Found: Please remind your children to check our lost and found.
-Several jackets and sweatshirts are in the lost and found and will be needed in this cold weather.
+There are several jackets, sweaters and lunch boxes left from the cooler weather.

 Box Tops for Education: We are collecting Box Tops!
 Please look for collection information to come home in Thursday folders.
 You can turn in box tops to the office for PTA or in your students homeroom class.